+1.)
+Primary Sources (Moodle):

-- 1.)
-University of Chicago Readings in Western Civilization, vol. 9 (Moodle): - a) Hitler, Mein Kampf, 191-218. - b) The Problem of Appeasement, 289-314. - 2.)
-Mary Fulbrook, ed., German History Since 1800, 235-78, 298-317, 339-360 (Moodle). - 3.)
-Robert Gerwarth, The Vanquished, 118-67.
-(Moodle) - 4.)
-Ian Kershaw, Hitler (whole book). - 5.)
-R. J. Overy, The Origins of the Second World War (whole book, including documents, 107-36).
+- a) Hitler, Mein Kampf, 191-218. - b) The Problem of Appeasement, 289-314.

+- a) Merriman, History of Modern Europe, Chs.
+25-26 - b) Mary Fulbrook, ed., German History Since 1800, 235-78, 298-317, 339-360 (Moodle). - c) Ian Kershaw, Hitler (sels.).

+d) R. J. Overy, The Origins of the Second World War (whole book, including documents, 107-36).

 Like Tsarist Russia, Imperial Germany was shattered by defeat and revolution.
 While the Weimar Republic survived coup attempts, assassinations, and disastrous inflation, the Great Depression and the mass unemployment that came in its wake fatally weakened it.
-The demise of the republic in 1933 with Hitler's appointment as chancellor revealed how a parliamentary democracy with a free market system could degenerate into a totalitarian regime bent on conquest and domination.
+The demise of the republic in 1933 with Hitler's appointment as chancellor revealed how a parliamentary democracy with a free-market system could degenerate into a totalitarian regime bent on conquest and domination.
 Some see Nazism as the inevitable outgrowth of nineteenth-century German militarism, nationalism and imperialism, while others emphasize the impact of war and defeat, the Versailles Treaty, the fear of Bolshevism, and the severe economic crises and political instability of the interwar period.
 What is certain is that the Nazi regime was bent from the outset to overturn the Paris peace and embark on a policy of remilitarization and conquest.

-- How did the First World War create conditions conducive to fascism and Nazism? - What accounts for Hitler's mass following? - How did the Nazis come to power in Germany? - What was the Nazi vision of empire and how was that different from or similar to imperialism before 1914? - What were the aims of Appeasement and why did it fail to prevent war? - What were the global factors that contributed to the Second World War? - How do you explain the Holocaust?
+- How did the First World War create conditions conducive to fascism and Nazism? - How do the historians we read account for Hitler's mass following?
+Are there other things to be considered? - Why did the Nazis come to power in Germany? - What was the Nazi vision of empire and how was that different from or similar to imperialism before 1914? - What were the aims of Appeasement and why did it fail to prevent war? - What were the global factors that contributed to the Second World War? - How do you explain the Holocaust?
 Was it the inevitable outcome of Nazi ideology and Hitler's will or was it more the product of structural factors and the contingencies of war? - How was World War II different from World War I? - Why was Germany such a disruptive force to world order before 1945?